ZacVND/FYP/README.md

 └── results
     └── ...
 ```
 **Step 5:** Run the code.
-Due to absolute import python structure, please run the code as follows:
+Due to absolute import python structure, please run the code from the root directory as follows:
 ### Demo:
 ```python -m ie_tools.scripts.demo```